b0b1n/b0b1n/README.md

 - 👋 Hi, I’m @b0b1n
 - 👀 I’m interested in anything related to programming, web development, learning new stuff
-- 🌱 I’m currently learning web development in order to be a FullStack
+- 🌱 I'm currently learning web development in order to be a FullStack, and in the meantime I'm learning other areas in the IT industry.
 - 💞️ I’m looking to collaborate on any project to sharpen my skills
 - I'm interested in expending my knowledge with projects, books, and real world applications ...
 - 📫 How to reach me : sohaibskious@gmail.com